Historical Context |

 I would like to express my support of the IMS/ISC proposalon the basis of their non-profit status, which I think is an important factor, all things being equal and their approach to tranparency.

-Posted by Lori DiCola [via bot] at 08.13.02 @ 09.54 AM
+Subject: Whoever controls our domain name service controls our destiny.
+Posted by Lori DiCola [via bot] at 08.13.02 @ 09.54 AM |

 The IMS/ISC bid is a joint proposal of two technically savvy nonprofits, the Internet Multicasting Service and Internet Software Consortium.